com-480-data-visualization/com-480-project-datart/README.md

 ## Milestone 3 (Thursday 28th May, 5pm)

-You can find the README (and complementary information) for our Milestone 3 [here](./Milestone-reports/milestone3.md).
+You can find all the information and deliverables for our Milestone 3 [here](./Milestone-reports/milestone3.md).

 **80% of the final grade**